Alocasia reginula (Alocasia 'Black Velvet') Indoor Care, Propagation, Problems and Solutions

 Are you looking to add this beauty to your collection?
 You may acquire Alocasia Black Velvet online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Alocasia reginula (Alocasia Black Velvet) blossoms in medium to bright indirect light, average warmth of 16-270C, humidity to 60-80% and moderately moist, fertile, well-drained, aroids potting soils coupled with monthly feeding during the growing season.
+To care for Alocasia reginula indoors, give it medium to bright indirect light, warmth of 16-270C, humidity to 60-80% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

 Alocasia Black Velvet requires regular pruning to keep it neat and tidy as well as minimize pest and disease infestations.
 Repotting is only ncessary when the plant has become root-bound.
 Keep reading for more on these growing conditions and how to provide them.